-White to off-white, circular, biconvex, uncoated, tablets with a break line on one side and plain on the other side.
+White to off white, round, flat faced bevelled edge, uncoated tablet debossed with 'F' and '42' on either side of break line on one side and plain on the other side.
 The tablets can be divided into equal halves.

-4. CLINICAL PARTICULARS 4.1 Therapeutic indications [MA144 trade name] is indicated for perennial malaria chemoprevention of children at high risk of severe malaria in areas of moderate to high perennial malaria transmission, where sulfadoxine-pyrimethamine is effective.
+4. CLINICAL PARTICULARS 4.1 Therapeutic indications [MA158 trade name] is indicated for perennial malaria chemoprevention of children at high risk of severe malaria in areas of moderate to high perennial malaria transmission, where sulfadoxine-pyrimethamine is effective.
 Moderate to high perennial malaria transmission settings are defined as areas with P. falciparum parasite prevalence greater than 10% or an annual parasite incidence greater than 250 per 1000.
 Treatment regimens should take into account the most recent official treatment guidelines (e.g. those of the WHO) and local information on the prevalence of resistance to antimalarial drugs.
-4.2 Posology and method of administration [MA144 trade name] should ideally be administered as directly observed therapy (DOT).
+4.2 Posology and method of administration [MA158 trade name] should ideally be administered as directly observed therapy (DOT).
 Perennial malaria chemoprevention of children Treatment is given at intervals of at least one month, in infants and children up to 24 months of age.
 The number of doses and the interval between them should be determined on the basis of official guidelines, taking into account the local conditions.
-The correct dosage of [MA144 trade name] depends on the weight of the child: Weight Dose (number of tablets) Amount of active substances supplied per dose Under 5 kg 1⁄2 tablet 6.25 mg pyrimethamine/125 mg sulfadoxine 5 kg or more 1 tablet 12.5 mg pyrimethamine/250 mg sulfadoxine Method of administration Dispersible tablets for oral administration.
+Weight Dose (number of tablets) Amount of active substances supplied per dose Under 5 kg 1⁄2 tablet 6.25 mg pyrimethamine/125 mg sulfadoxine 5 kg or more 1 tablet 12.5 mg pyrimethamine/250 mg sulfadoxine The correct dosage of [MA158 trade name] depends on the weight of the child: Method of administration Dispersible tablets for oral administration.

-[MA144 trade name] can be given either on an empty stomach or with food.
-Trade names are not prequalified by WHO.
+[†]Trade names are not prequalified by WHO.
 This is the national medicines regulatory agency's responsibility.
+[MA158 trade name] can be given either on an empty stomach or with food.
 The tablets should be dispersed in drinking water before administration of the dose.
 Missing a dose reduces protection but does not prevent receiving the next dose.
 Instructions for use The following procedure should be used.